shreym19/black-scholes-vs-market/README.md

 5. `src/main.py` — runs the full pipeline and produces all plots + the
    error comparison.

-##  Important: this uses synthetic data

-The pipeline logic (pricer, IV solver, SVI calibration, error analysis) is fully real and tested.
-The **input data is synthetic** — generated from a hand-built "true" vol surface with realistic skew/smile/term-structure baked in — because this was built in a sandboxed environment with no internet access to Yahoo Finance.

 **To run this on real market data on your own machine:**

 ```bash